kamiarkordari/CarND-PID-Control/README.md

 ##### Twiddle Algorithm
+Tuning a controller is the adjustment of its control parameters to achieve optimal values (for Kp, Ki, and Kd) for the desired control response.
+Stability (no unbounded oscillation) is a basic requirement.

 I applied the twiddle algorithm to tune the PID parameters automatically.
 The main concept of twiddle is to methodically vary parameters one at a time and measure the resulting difference in error to determine if increasing or decreasing the value was improving the overall error.

+Twiddle is an alternative to gradient descent.
+An advantage of using twidldle is that it doesn't require calculating of the gradient of high dimensional functions.

 The pseudo code for implementing the Twiddle algorithm is as follows: